linxuhao/ReactNativeTuto/README.md

 ## To start the App using expo :

-To start App, type in console: npm start (or expo start)
+To start App, type in console: npm run android (i don't have Mac so i never tested "npm run ios")

-To start React native dev tool , type in console: react-devtools